CARESData/OTDA-PIT-forms/README.md

 - Create folder to hold workbooks
 - Create folder for OTDA templates

-### Data:
-Copy the PIT workbooks for the above CoCs into the a ‘Data’ folder.
-Also, add the ‘Unsheltered’ workbook along with the OTDA template.
-Make sure the template contains all the counties for each program that the PIT workbooks contain.

 A pop form will ask where the 'Data' folder is located and the folder holding the OTDA templates